LeidyDoradoM/Cryptocurrencies_Challenge/README.md

 ## Reducing Data Dimensions Using PCA

+The dimensions of the pre-processed dataframe is then reduced using the PCA algorithm.
+The new DataFrame with dimensions reducre to three PCs: `PC 1`, `PC 2` and `PC 3` is shown in Figure 2.

 ![pca](Images/pcs_df.png)
 Figure 2.
 Principal Components of Cryptocurrences DataFrame

 ## Clustering Cryptocurrencies Using K-means

+Using your knowledge of the K-means algorithm, you’ll create an elbow curve using hvPlot to find the best value for K from the pcs_df DataFrame created in Deliverable 2.
+Then, you’ll run the K-means algorithm to predict the K clusters for the cryptocurrencies’ data.

 ![clustering](Images/clustered_wClasses.png)
 Figure 3.
 Classification of Cryptocurrences DataFrame using the K-means Algorithm